ECR Research Fund - Funded Research Projects

 The ECR Research Fund is designed to be a flexible research fund for ECRs to support small activities that either supports and develops existing research activities, or develops ECR skills further.
 Research activities should be aligned with the objectives of the Supergen ORE Hub, further details of which can be found HERE, and funded research is directed at offshore wind, wave or tidal energy research.
 Multi-disciplinary or multi-sectoral proposals are also welcomed.
 The maximum award size within each ECR Research Fund call is limited to £5,000 per ECR (direct costs only).

-Details of future ECR Research Fund calls will be announced through the Supergen ORE Hub’s ECR Network mailing list and website in the future.
+Details of future ECR Research Fund calls will be announced through the Supergen ORE Hub’s ECR Network mailing list, social media accounts and website in the future.

 Supergen ORE Hub - First ECR Research Fund Call, October 2019 - Funded Research Projects

 This industrially-supported (by EA Technology®) research case describes the key role of dynamic braking systems (DBS) in protection of offshore windfarms.
 It highlights the revolutionary breakthrough in development of high voltage wide-bandgap (WBG) power quantum devices and proposes design of DBS switches with WBG devices to reduce the size, weight and cost of the DBS systems and pave the way for more cost-effective implementation of offshore wind farms.
 The case aims to build an entry-level lab-scale 5 kV DBS switch with WBG devices and report to ORE Hub the effectiveness of DBS protection units with WBG devices under grid-scale stress levels.

 Dr Marinos Manolesos - Swansea University